 Coat of arms: The Eagle praying under a burning star.

-Family Heirloom: The fist holy Scripture
+Family Heirloom: The first holy Scripture

 Archbishop Stanisław Jaroslaw (30 BR – 38 AR)